Successful Project Management Principles & Controls are summarized as three main methods:

 Project Management Principles & Controls also include managing the inevitable conflicts and changes that arise during a project - Conflict Management and Change Control.

 Several definitions of Project Risk, include:

 A weak Risk Management focus by the Project Manager is often a primary cause for project failure.
 As a Project Manager, you must anticipate, plan, track, resolve, and monitor ALL project issues and risks.

 On the Project Planning page, we briefly discussed the need to include a qualified and quantified Risk Management Plan within your Project Management Plan, as an overall project tracking approach.
 During the Planning phase, you should identify and record all of the anticipated project risks, then establish a plan to address each anticipated risk.

-A major part of effective project management principles and controls is managing and mitigating, according to the Project Plan, the inevitable project risks that will occur.
+According to the Project Plan, a major part of effective project management principles and controls is managing and mitigating the inevitable project risks that will occur.
 Project Management Principles & Controls will provide the processes and approach to ensure effective project management tracking and risk management.

 A disciplined rigorous project Risk Management approach, applied as part of the Project Management Principles & Controls process, is fundamental to a successful Execution phase.

 During the Project Management Planning phase you identify project risks as you develop the project scope, schedule, and budget.
 You will then analyze the identified risks (see a subsequent page for more details on qualitative and quantitative risk analysis) and establish a Risk Management Plan (which will be part of the Project Plan document).

 Finally, a Risk Response Plan will specify the identified risk, effect on the project, risk owners and assigned responsibilities, specific actions, budget, contingencies/fallback plans, and agreed responses for each risk.